|

 1992 – 1995 JDM Honda Computers Performance Chip Installation

-This covers the Honda JDM “P72“, “P30” and “P08“.
+This covers installing a chip in the 1992-1995 Honda JDM ECUs, “P72”, “P30” and “P08”.

-Installing a performance chip on 1992-1995 Honda JDM computers uses the same method as described on other posts on this website.
-You may use the search function above for those other publications.
-What differentiate the installation on JDM ecus from USDM, Canadian, European, Australian and some others, is the need of installing Surface-Mount-Devices (SMD’s).
-The same installation kit of the P28 and other OBD-I Civic / Integra ecus is needed, but the parts are smaller.
-These parts are; the 74HC373 chip, the “J1″ jumper and the two bypass capacitors, which instead of being a through-hole mounting devices, these are soldered on the surface of the circuit board.
-They are smaller and a little bit more difficult than their counter parts, but still, it is a simple job.
-The resistor “R54″ is not needed on this installation and the two capacitors are optional, so the jumper and 74HC373 latch chip will be depicted only.
+The difference in installations on JDM ECUs compared with USDM, Canadian, European, Australian, and some other non-JDM ECUs, is the need for installing surface-mount-devices (SMD’s) in the JDM versions.
+The same installation kit of the P28 and any other OBD-I Civic / Integra ECUs is needed, but the parts are smaller.
+These parts are; the 74HC373 latch chip, the “J1” jumper, and the two .1uf bypass capacitors, which instead of being through-hole mounting devices, are mounted and soldered on one surface of the circuit board.
+They are smaller and a little bit more difficult to handle than their counterparts.
+Still, it is a simple job.

-Here is a picture of the 74HC373 SMD Chip
+This is the 74HC373 SMD Chip

-Your computer is located at the passenger’s side kick panel or lower dash.
-After locating the computer in your vehicle, remove the bolts that attach the computer to its place and carefully disconnect the harnesses that are plugged to its back.
-The harnesses can be disconnected by pushing a clip, located on top of the plastic connectors and pulling it back carefully.
-After uninstalling the ecu, put it in a flat table and remove the bolts securing both top and bottom covers using a #2 Phillips screwdriver.
-Remove the bolts that fixes the small board on the top of the main board and CAREFULLY flip it back, taking care not brake the flexible cable ribbon attached to it.
+Your computer is located on the passenger’s side kick panel or lower dash.
+After locating the computer in your vehicle, remove the bolts that attach the computer to the vehicle’s chassis and carefully disconnect the wire harnesses that are plugged into the ECU terminals.
+The wire harnesses can be disconnected by pushing a clip, located on top of the plastic connectors, and pulling the connector back carefully.

 For installing the chip, you will need to locate the footprints on the circuit board where the parts to be installed belong (See picture above).
-In regular cases, there will be no parts installed in the targeted spots, just the footprints.
+In regular cases, there will be no parts installed in the targeted spots, where the footprints are.
 You will only need to clean the spots (remove the solder) and then solder in place the corresponding parts.
-First, solder in place the 28-Pin socket and the 74HC373 small chip (SMD – Surface Mount Device).

-After that, flip over the ecu and locate the spot of the “J1″ jumper on that side of the circuit board.
-Just jump it with a small piece of wire or with a zero-ohm surface-mount resistor.
-The best is a low height arc shaped jumper made with a piece of wire, so it can be cut / joined for switching between stock and performance modes.
-If you decide to put a switch on the ecu wall or cover, it is ok, but keep wires short.
-Check picture below for location of “J1″.
+Next, flip over the ECU circuit and locate the spot of the “J1” jumper on that side.
+Just bridge it with a small piece of wire or with a zero-ohm surface-mount resistor (0R).
+A 0-ohm surface mount resistor is the easiest solution though, but a low profile (low height) arc-shaped solid small wire could be handy in case you need to quickly cut the jumper to go back to stock specs.
+If you decide to put a switch on the ECU wall or cover, it is ok, but keep wires short or use shielded wire to avoid electronic noise that could lock up the microcontroller, needing to turn off and then on the engine.
+Check the picture below for the location of “J1”.

 Hi, interesting post.
 I have been thinking about this issue,so thanks for blogging.
 I will definitely be subscribing to your site.
 Keep up great writing